electricimp/SPIFlashFileSystem/README.md

 The *gc()* method manually starts the garbage collection process.
 The SPIFlashFileSystem is designed in such a way that the auto garbage collection *should* be sufficient, and you should never need to manually call the *gc()* method.

 If the *numPages* parameter is specified, the garbage collector will free up to *numPages* pages and return when it completes (this is what happens when the garbage collector runs because the file system needs a page and none are free).
-If the *numPages* parameter is ommited, the garbage collector will run asynchronously in the background (this is what happens when the garbage collector runs because free pages drops below the value of *autoGcThreshold*).
+If the *numPages* parameter is omited, the garbage collector will run asynchronously in the background (this is what happens when the garbage collector runs because free pages drops below the value of *autoGcThreshold*).

 ## SPIFlashFileSystem.File

 A *SPIFlashFileSystem.File* object is returned from the SPIFlashFileSystem each time a file is opened.
 The *SPIFlashFileSystem.File* object acts as a stream, with an internal pointer which can be manipulated with a variety of methods in the *SPIFlashFileSystem.File* class.
-Typically, you will not need to instantiate SPIFlashFileSystem.File objects yourself.
+Typically, you will not need to instantiate *SPIFlashFileSystem.File* objects yourself.

-## Constructor:  SPIFlashFileSystem.File(*filesystem, fileId, fileIndex, filename, mode*)
+### Constructor: SPIFlashFileSystem.File(*filesystem, fileId, fileIndex, filename, mode*)

 The constructor creates a file record.
-It takes the current SPIFlashFileSystem instance, the file’s unique integer ID, the index of the file in the internal record of open files, the current file’s filename, and its access mode: read or write, represented as the strings `"r"` and `"w"`, respectively.
+It takes the current *SPIFlashFileSystem* instance, the file’s unique integer ID, the index of the file in the internal record of open files, the current file’s filename, and its access mode: read or write, represented as the strings `"r"` and `"w"`, respectively.

 ## SPIFlashFileSystem.File Methods